Aalitafsk/terraform-with-module/README.md

  # To destroy the all the resources first unmount all the volumes using the following command in the linux terminal of all the servers
  sudo umount /dev/xvdf

- now our next stage is to take the snapshot of the volumes